James-Burch/PP4-Django-Project/README.md

 ![Screenshot of the home page of the site](static/images/homepage.png)

 ## Site Introduction
 I have created this golf booking system site as I play and enjoy golf myself.
 I like to create my projects around my own personal interests as I am able to put more into it and always want to add more features to improve it.
 The site is a place where users can book a tee time to play a round of golf, add players too, change the date/time and cancel bookings.
-The project utilites Django, Bootstrap, HTML Templates, CSS and Python code to allow the user to book a time, edit their booking, cancel their booking and upload scores to the leaderboard.
-The project has an admin account linked which can select what dates and times are available for users to book.
+The project utilites Django, Bootstrap, HTML Templates, CSS and Python code to allow the user to book a time, edit their booking and cancel their booking.

 - Burch's Golf Club/Course does not actually exist it is made up using my surname for the purpose of this project.

 ## Project Planning
 Prior to starting this project deciding what to base it on was hard as I had many options such as; restaurant booking system, car sale/buying site and a golf booking system/website for a golf club.
 I have always played golf and enjoyed it, other projects have been based on my other interests so I thought it was only right to carry on that theme.
 It really helps me when creating my projects to do this as I can share my love and passion for my interests through my work.
 I set out to begin deciding what needed to be on the site by drawing out a flow chart with a pen and paper to help me understand what I needed on/from my site.
 I then began to create my user stories/issues to really understand the needs of both the user and admin.
-The site needed to include a booking system which only allows a person to book if they have an account registered, a leaderboard for the users to upload their score, a 'profile' so that a user can sign in and manage their bookings and also view previous bookings.
+The site needed to include a booking system which only allows a person to book if they have an account registered, manage their bookings and view bookings.

 ## User Experience (UX)

 ### User Needs
-- The Burch's Golf Club website needs to allow a site user to create and account to make, manage and view their tee time bookings.
+- The Burch's Golf Club website needs to allow a site user to create an account.
+- Be able to make a tee time booking adn then view their bookings
+- Be able to edit and cancel any bookings they have made
 - It must be clear and easy to navigate.
 - A site user must be able to find the address and map location of the golf course.
 ### Colour Scheme
 - I decided to use a green/white colour scheme for this project as I think they compliment one another nicely.
 This creates a great user experience as everything is clear and easily readable.
-For an unknown reason when doing lighthouse tests on my home page it suggests the the white over the green background is not a good enough contrast, however, this issue does not appear when testing any other pages.
-I have also recieved many opinions from friends and family to query whether or not they think it is a good contrast and the general response is that the colours are clear against one another.
+The initial green that I used did not pass the accessibility lighthouse tests so I had to use the prompt to find a darker shade that did pass.
 - I also decided to use green as it is a very fitting colour to use when considering that the site is used for booking a round of golf.

 ### Using Bootstrap